• Skip to main content

 6. Find your favorite non-dairy milk.

-There are so many non-dairy milk options.
+There are so many plant milk options.
 There are classics like soy milk and rice milk.
 But there are also lots of nut milks such as almond, hazelnut, walnut, and more.
 And don’t forget about oat milk, coconut milk and hemp milk.
 There are pros and cons to every milk.
 Some are better for baking while others are better for savory dishes.

+My favorite milk to use is Silk Unsweetened Soy Milk.
+It has a lot of protein, essential nutrients, and it works well in any type of cooking.
 I also love using oat milk.
 It has a neutral flavor and it's great for both sweet and savory cooking and baking.

 7. Don’t be hard on yourself if you make a mistake.

 Whether you accidentally ate something with meat in it or you grabbed some non-vegan fast food when you couldn’t figure out what to make for dinner, it’s not a big deal.
 The worst thing to do is just give up.
 Instead, get right back into your vegan lifestyle and carry on.
-If you want to read more on the Perfection Myth, click HERE.

 Best Tips for Cooking for New Vegans

 Meat alternatives aren't the healthiest to eat all the time.
-But they do make meat substitutes that taste like the real thing.
+But they do make vegan meats that taste like the real thing.
 (With the exception of bacon!)
 While you don’t want to completely build your meals around fake meat, having a Beyond Burger now and again is fine.
 And it can be delicious!
-If you can work vegan alternatives into a few of your favorite recipes, you already have some options that you know you'll enjoy.

 9. Don’t try to recreate cheese-heavy recipes.